Hello, how can we help you?

 1. Click on the side toolbar button.

-2. Add an ID # and a Name for the relationship.
+2. Add an ID # and a name for the relationship.

-4. Enable the Display in the list of records field if you wish for the Destination table fields to be available on the Execution > Record and View > Record menus.
+4. Enable the Display in the list of records field if you wish for the destination table fields to be available on the Execution > Record and View > Record menus.

 5. Click on the button.